Erb's palsy: History

 The renowned British obstetrician William Smellie is credited with the first medical description of an obstetric brachial plexus palsy.
 In his 1768 treatise on midwifery, he reported a case of transient bilateral arm paralysis in a newborn after difficult labour.

 In 1861, Guillaume Benjamin Amand Duchenne coined the term "obstetric palsy of the brachial plexus" after analyzing four infants with paralysis of identical muscles in the arm and shoulder, after publishing his initial findings in 1855.
 In 1874, Wilhelm Heinrich Erb concluded in his thesis on adult brachial plexus injuries that associated palsies of the deltoid, biceps and subscapularis are derived from a radicular lesion at the level of C5 and C6 rather than isolated peripheral nerve lesions.

 Notable people

 Notable individuals with Erb's palsy include Emperor Wilhelm II of Germany, King of Prussia, the Palestinian psychiatrist Samah Jabr, and the Canadian journalist Barbara Frum.
 Martin Sheen was injured during birth and developed the condition in his left arm.
-His difference in arm length and range of motion can be seen in his work, especially Apocalypse Now and the jacket flip during The West Wing.

-The professional wrestler Traci Brooks has Erb's palsy and has achieved a successful career.
-Another is the former Iowa Hawkeyes standout defensive lineman Adrian Clayborn.
-The gangster rapper and Academy Award winner DJ Paul of Three Six Mafia also has the condition in his arm, which he often hides by wearing a cast during public appearances.
-The teenage archery champion Faith Oakley, who has Erb's palsy, which affects her right arm, uses her teeth to pull back the bow string to shoot the arrow.
+Brittni Mason, a gold-medalist American Paralympian, was born with Erb's palsy in her left arm.

 Military brace has also caused Erb's palsy in military school cadets.